1.1 Current Exam Facts

 • FE Electrical and Computer is a 110-question NCEES computer-based test (CBT) delivered year-round at Pearson VUE centers.

-• The full appointment is about 6 hours: an 8-minute tutorial, an optional 25-minute break, and 5 hours 20 minutes of actual exam time.
+• The 6-hour appointment splits into a 2-minute NDA, an 8-minute tutorial, 5 hours 20 minutes of exam time, and a 25-minute scheduled break.

-• FE results never expire, but how the EIT/EI designation is granted and used is set by each state board.
+• FE results never expire at the national level, but the EIT/EI designation and any time limits are set by each state board.

 Anchor your prep to the official frame

 The National Council of Examiners for Engineering and Surveying (NCEES) controls the national exam content and logistics.
 Individual state licensing boards control eligibility, approval to test, and how a passing result becomes an EI/EIT designation.
+Some boards require board approval before you may register; others let any candidate sit the FE.
 Before you choose books or a study schedule, lock in the facts below so you prepare for the exam NCEES actually gives.

 Official factCurrent FE Electrical & Computer detail